Get 5% of discount using the code

 MioWiFi is a business that customers in Latin America may want to take into consideration as an alternative due to its location in Argentina.
 What do they offer?

 Customers can use the delivery services to get the device in a few days.
-It won’t matter where they are.
-In this case, it will only change the price!
-Customers must pay between $40 and $50, depending on where the device will be delivered.
+It won’t matter where they are — the only thing that will vary is the delivery price.

 If someone is wondering if the company will charge them if they don’t deliver or damage one of their devices, the answer is yes.
 It is best to keep an eye on the Pocket WiFi as much as possible because the company may charge up to $250 if this happens.